ice-bergtech/kr8/docs/concepts/components.md

 `kr8_spec.extfiles: [var_name:"filename.jsonnet"]`

-This will load the specified file into the jsonnet vm external vars.
+This loads the specified file into the jsonnet vm external vars.
 These files can then be referenced in your jsonnet code using the function `std.extVar("var_name")` variable.

-It will be available to be used in component jsonnet as a string, but functions like
+the file contents is made available as a string to be used in component configuration.
+It can be marshaled into an object using the jsonnet std.lib.

 ### jpaths